-We are a diversified holding company owning subsidiaries engaged in the following operating businesses: Investment Management (effective August 8, 2007), Metals (effective November 5, 2007), Real Estate and Home Fashion.
+We are a diversified holding company owning subsidiaries engaged in the following operating businesses: Investment Management, Real Estate and Home Fashion.
 We also operate discontinued operations including our former Gaming segment.
 In addition to our operating businesses, we discuss the Holding Company.
-The Holding Company includes the unconsolidated results of Icahn Enterprises and IEH, and investment activity and expenses associated with the activities of the holding company.
+The Holding Company includes the unconsolidated results of Icahn Enterprises L.P. and IEH, and investment activity and expenses associated with the activities of the holding company.